A Cuban classic, Arroz con Pollo or Chicken and Rice is a one pot meal that has it all. Beautifully seasoned rice, juicy chicken pieces, the works.

 Chicken:

-- 3 pounds bone-in, skin-on chicken thighs and drumsticks
+- 3 pounds bone-in, skin-on chicken thighs, drumsticks, and/or breasts

 - Kosher salt and freshly ground black pepper